Join us for Family and Alumni/ae Weekend 2023!

 Kline Dining Commons

-Bring your festively costumed children to get candy and treats, handed out by Bard Houses, DOSA (Dean of Student Affairs), athletic teams, and student groups.
+Bring your festively costumed children to get candy and treats, handed out by Bard Houses, the Office of the Dean of Student Affairs, athletic teams, and student groups.

 Bard College Conservatory Orchestra Concert